jonathantompson/jtorch/README.md

     - Create windows environment variables (right click My Computer -> Properties -> Advanced System Settings -> Environment Variables -> System Variables -> New)
         - Name = `OPENCL_INC_DIR`, Value = C:\Program Files (x86)\AMD APP\include
         - Name = `OPENCL_LIB_DIR`, Value = C:\Program Files (x86)\AMD APP\lib\x86_64
+	- Also define the environment variable AMDAPPSDKROOT.
 - **FOR NVIDIA CARDS:**
     - Download the CUDA Toolkit 7 - https://developer.nvidia.com/cuda-downloads and install it.
 Note, this has also been tested with V5.5 and I'm sure there won't be too many issues (if any) with versions newer than 7 since I don't use any late version OpenCL features.
     - Create windows environment variables (right click My Computer -> Properties -> Advanced System Settings -> Environment Variables -> System Variables -> New):
         - Name = `OPENCL_INC_DIR`, Value = C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include
         - Name = `OPENCL_LIB_DIR`, Value = C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\lib\x64
+	- Also define the environment variables 'CUDA_INC_PATH' and 'CUDA_LIB_PATH' using the same values above.
     - Now download the hpp header from http://www.khronos.org/registry/cl/api/1.2/cl.hpp and put it in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\include\CL
 	- You may need to follow the instructions here: https://github.com/clMathLibraries/clBLAS/issues/117 (you need all the headers)
 - **Compiling the library:**
+    - Open the cmake gui.
+	- In "Where is the source code:" put "C:/path/to/jtorch"
+	- In "Where to build the binaries:" put "C:/path/to/jtorch/build"
+	- Click "Configure twice", then "Generate"
-    - open jtorch.sln
+    - open build/jtorch.sln
     - right click "test_jcl" in the Solution Explorer -> "Set as StartUp Project"
     - From the file menu: DEBUG -> Start Debugging... (or press F5)
-    - TWO tests should run and at the end of each test there should be a "PASSED" printout.
+    - The tests should run and at the end of each test there should be a "PASSED" printout.

-### MAC OS X:
+### MAC OS X / LINUX:
- - Just run cmake and then build (all frameworks should be included).
+ - Just run cmake and then build (all frameworks should be included):
+>> git clone git@github.com:jonathantompson/jtorch.git
+>> cd jtorch; mkdir build; cd build
+>> cmake ..
  - cl.hpp doesn't exist by default but there is a copy of it in the local directory opencl_cpp_header.
+>> make -j 8

 ** Build and run jtorch **
 ---------------